-Of the two treatment variables in Equation 7, $HDD{dt}$ is likely exogenous, conditional on well and year fixed effects and other measures of local weather.
-However, $SWD{dt}$ is not, since irrigation districts can influence their own surface water deliveries.
+Of the two treatment variables in equation (7), HDD{dt} is likely exogenous, conditional on well and year fixed effects and other measures of local weather.
+However, SWD{dt} may suffer from selection bias, since irrigation districts can influence their own surface water deliveries.
 For example, in a drought year, a district may purchase additional surface water, while its farmers also extract more groundwater in drought years.

-We therefore instrument for deliveries using surface water allocations, which are set ahead of the growing season based on environmental conditions and cannot be influenced by farmers or local officials.
-The exclusion restriction likely holds, since allocations are unlikely to be related to other determinants of local groundwater demand: Allocations are set based on precipitation conditions occurring in the mountainous regions during the rainy season, while groundwater demand occurs in agricultural valleys during the summertime.
+We therefore instrument for deliveries using surface water allocations.
+Surface water allocations are the product of a district's time-invariant maximum entitlement and a time-varying allocation percentage.
+This variable is similar to a shift-share instrument, interacting cross-sectional variation in maximum surface water supplies (shares) with temporal variation in overall water availability (shifts).
+But it contains richer identifying variation than a simple shift-share instrument, because the shifts (i.e., the allocation percentages) themselves vary across regions and contract types.
+Allocation percentages are set ahead of the growing season based only on environmental conditions, not demand-related factors.
+The exclusion restriction likely holds, since allocations are unlikely to be related to other determinants of local groundwater demand: Allocations are set based on precipitation conditions occurring in the mountainous regions during the winter rainy season, while groundwater demand occurs in agricultural valleys during the summer growing season.
 Still, to rule out a possible correlation between local weather and allocations, we include precipitation as a control variable in our full specifications.